vye16/slahmr/README.md

 We've also provided a separate `run_vis.py` script for running visualization in bulk.

+In addition you can get an interactive visualization of the optimization procedure and the final output using [Rerun](https://github.com/rerun-io/rerun) with `python run_rerun_vis.py --log_root <LOG_DIR>`.

 ## BibTeX

 If you use our code in your research, please cite the following paper: